IoT-Dude/iot-dude.github.io/_posts/2023-02-03-using-scikit-learn-as-a-strategy.md

 # Using scikit learn as a work strategy

-<i><b>So much to learn and so little time for knowledge - instead i will focus on the "classical" ML statistic side of things, and in time find currage to swim on the deep side of the pool.</b></i><br><br>

 <i>So much to learn and so little time for knowledge - instead i will focus on the "classical" ML statistic side of things, and in time find currage to swim on the deep side of the pool.</i><br><br>